Orange County Workers’ Compensation Attorney

 In 2012, the Governor signed a workers’ compensation reform bill, Senate Bill 863, into law.
 This bill increased the benefit amounts for injured workers.
 For questions about how much the system may entitle you to after a workplace injury or death, speak to an Orange County workers’ compensation attorney.
 The team at Bentley & More, LLP, has helped many injured workers and their families seek maximum benefits for injuries.
 If you aren’t sure whether to file a workers’ compensation or personal injury claim, our experienced attorneys can help with expert legal representation.

-Irvine and Anaheim Workers’ Comp Attorneys for Construction Workers
+Orange County Workers’ Comp Attorneys for Construction Workers

-The construction industry takes one in five worker lives, according to the Occupational Safety and Health Administration (OSHA).
+The construction industry takes one in five workers’ lives, according to the Occupational Safety and Health Administration (OSHA).
 Construction was responsible for 21.4% of all U.S. worker deaths in 2015.
 Construction workers put their lives in danger by operating from great heights, around heavy machinery, with dangerous equipment, and near toxic materials.
 OSHA identifies the following four causes as the most common for construction worker deaths:

 OSHA gives hundreds of citations to California workplaces for broken rules and safety violations.
 Hundreds of construction workers would still be alive today were it not for the negligence of employers, product manufacturers, and other parties.
 As an injured worker or a surviving loved one, discover your rights in terms of workers’ compensation or a personal injury claim in Orange County.
 Keep in mind that once you file for workers’ compensation, you lose your right to sue your employer for negligence.
 Before making this decision, speak with one of our construction accident lawyers.